KeepSafe/zendesk-helpcenter-cms/README.md

 ## Installation

-1. `pip install zendesk-translator`
+1. `pip install zendesk-help-cms`

 ## Usage

 Below is a description of all available commands.
-You can also type `zendesk-translator -h` and `zedesk-translator [command] -h` to see help message in the console.
+You can also type `zendesk-help-cms -h` and `zendesk-help-cms [command] -h` to see help message in the console.

 ### Configuration

-In the directory you want to have your Zendesk articles type `zendesk-translator config`.
-You will be ask for information required by the script. the information will be saved in `.zendesk-translator.config` file.
-If you need to override some values just run `zendesk-translator config` again.
+In the directory you want to have your Zendesk articles type `zendesk-help-cms config`.
+You will be ask for information required by the script. the information will be saved in `.zendesk-help-cms.config` file.
+If you need to override some values just run `zendesk-help-cms config` again.
 If the file exists it will offer existing values as defaults.
 You can also manually create/override values in the file if you wish to do so but make sure the syntax is correct.

 The current working directory is used as the root for the script.
 This means the categories will be created at that level.

 ### Importing existing articles

-If you already have some articles in Zendesk you can import them with `zendesk-translator import` command.
+If you already have some articles in Zendesk you can import them with `zendesk-help-cms import` command.

 It is possible to create the initial setup by hand but we recommend creating a sample article in Zendesk (if there are no articles there yet) and using the `import` command